 1. Dates and location

-The first step is easy: just fill in the dates of your trip, where you're going to and how many people you're traveling with.
+The first step is easy: just fill in the dates of your trip, where you're going, and how many people you're traveling with.
 Even when you're dates are rather flexible, I still recommend entering them as that way you won't see any Airbnbs that are definitely not available the month that you're traveling.

 You wouldn't want to get hot for something that isn't available, now would you?

 2. Use all the filters

-Once you've entered that information, you'll be taken to another page on which you can see the available airbnbs on a map, but which also offers further search options.
+Once you've entered that information, you'll be able to see the available airbnb properties on a map, and some further search options.

 Two things to note here:

 - You can choose if you want to have an entire place for yourself, if you just want a room or if you don't mind sharing a room and you can also set a price range, but below that, there's a button that allows you to filter even more.
 It doesn't really stand out, but it's important!

 - The search results are spread out over several pages and the map on the right will only show you the results of a particular page.
 So don't despair if you don't see anything in the area you were thinking of staying in, simply go to the next page first for even more Airbnb listings.

 For some smaller places, like Bologna, for example, you'll want to stay in or near the historical center and that's that, but with a place like London, the number of neighborhoods to choose from can be overwhelming.

 In those cases, I recommend you first do some research on what you would like to do on your trip and where you need to be close to so that you can limit your Airbnb search to those areas.
 And if you don't want to look up the names of all the neighborhoods, you can simply leave the “search as I move the map” option checked on the map and zoom in and out to only see the search results for the areas you're interested in.

 3. Check for reviews